Census provides a variety of ways to understand the health and status of each of your syncs.

 The API Inspector will connect and show you the API calls made by Census related to a specific sync configuration.
 All API calls, including errors will appear here.
 Census will cache the most recent 100 API calls for up to seven days at which point the cache will be cleared.
 If you need the details of a specific API call, we recommend you copy the request and save it separately outside Census.

 The vast majority of Census destinations support the API Inspector.
 This includes services that use JSON, XML, and CSV payloads to send your data.

-As of Early 2022, the following services are not yet supported: Google Ads, Google Cloud Storage, Google Sheets, Mailchimp, Microsoft Ads, NetSuite, and Outreach.
+As of November 2022, the following services are not yet supported: Google Ads, Google Cloud Storage, Google Datastore, Google Sheets, Mailchimp, Microsoft Ads, NetSuite, and Outreach.